IsmaelZaidi/AskNow/docs/Backlog.md

 *	As a student I want to create questions so that the question flow during the lecture will be optimal
 *	As a teacher I want to have the option to only see the most popular / relevant questions so that I don’t get spammed
 *	As a student I want to be able to upvote questions to show that I also have that question or would like it answered
-*	As a student I want to be able to indicate if the lecture goes to slow or to fast so that the teacher can adjust his pace
 *	As a student I don’t want an authentication to log in so that it is easier to join sessions
 *	As a teacher I don’t want students replying to each other so that the chat doesn’t become to cluttered
 *   As a teacher / moderator I want users to fill in a username so that I can distinguish between them